AndreasPiper/AndreasPiper.github.io/content/en/geo/index.md

 {{< include-html "content\en\geo\edu_map1.html" >}}

 ### Heat Map
-The heat map is a great way of presenting
+The heat map is a great way of presenting different hubs of similar behaviour across map.
+In this heat plot it is clear to see the
 <iframe src="https://AndreasPiper.github.io/geo/heat_map1.html"
 	sandbox="allow-same-origin allow-scripts"
 	width="100%"